ai-misinformation-hackathon-2023/main/README.md

 `contains misinformation`: The message contains misinformation.
 `does not contain misinformation`: The message does not contain misinformation.
-`contains opinion`: The message is purely a matter of subjective opinion, and therefore it cannot be classified as factually correct or wrong.
+`contains opinion`: The message is purely a matter of subjective opinion, and therefore cannot be classified as factually correct or wrong.
 `unsure`: The message cannot be confidently put into any of the above three categories.

 If a message is `harmful`, the bot would treat it as misinformation right away without going through the second layer.